 Free Trade Agreement negotiations between New Zealand and the United Kingdom (UK-NZ FTA) have resulted in new Tariff Rate Quotas (TRQs) for beef and sheepmeat providing preferential access at 0% into the UK.
-The UK-NZ FTA agreement requires ratification by the respective UK and NZ Parliaments, and subject to concluding these domestic legal processes, entry into force (EIF) is anticipated for 1 January 2023.
+The UK-NZ FTA agreement requires ratification by the respective UK and NZ Parliaments, and subject to the UK's ongoing ratification process, the FTA is anticipated to enter into force (EIF) in early 2023.
 NZMB’s preparedness planning provides for quota administration processes to be ready for implementation prior to this date.

 The NZ-UK FTA liberalises the UK beef and sheepmeat markets.
 For beef access, in year one 12,000 tonnes p.w. is provided, rising by 2,980 tonnes per year at a preferential tariff of 0% until the eleventh year at which time there is unrestricted access, subject to safeguards, until year 16.
 For sheepmeat, additional free access of 35,000 tonnes (carcase weight equivalent) is allowed until the fifth year in which it rises to 50,000 tonnes (c.w.e.) and becomes fully liberalised after fifteen years.

 The Meat Board Act 2004 (MBA) requires the NZMB (New Zealand Meat Board) to operate an allocation mechanism system.